belassiter/turn-seven/README.md

 - Runs ESLint with --fix on changed files, then re-checks and writes a machine readable report to `.eslint-result.json` if problems remain
 - Runs the project's tests (one-shot non-watch run)

 If any non-auto-fixable lint problems remain or tests fail the script will exit non-zero and leave details for the agent to examine and fix.
+The assistant MUST iterate (apply auto-fixes or make targeted edits) and re-run the post-edit checker until it succeeds locally before reporting the change as completed.

 This lets an AI agent iterate locally and fix lint/test issues deterministically before pushing changes to a branch or claiming the task finished.